 • Seeds and plants to grow food for your household

-There are straightforward rules about what you can't purchase with your EBT card.
-For example, SNAP benefits can't be used to buy:
+There are simple rules about what you cannot purchase with your EBT card.
+For example, SNAP benefits cannot be used to buy:

 • Alcohol and tobacco products (like beer or cigarettes)